qaisaraM/qaisaraM/README.md

 ## 👩‍💻 About Me

-I am passionate about building **real-world industrial systems powered by data, automation, and machine learning**.

-My focus is on transforming manual and paper-based operations into **digital, intelligent, and scalable systems** that improve efficiency, accuracy, and decision-making in production environments.
+I am focused on building **real-world industrial and data-driven systems** that improve efficiency, accuracy, and decision-making in operational environments.

-Rather than working only on theoretical models, I apply **data science, computer vision, and automation directly to operational problems** such as inspection systems, workflow tracking, inventory control, and performance monitoring.
+My work combines **data science, machine learning, deep learning, and industrial automation** to transform manual processes into scalable digital systems.
+I am particularly interested in solving real production and operational problems rather than purely theoretical models.

 ---